yoshikischmitz/godo/README.md

 Current features:
 - Can add new tasks with command add "todo text here"
 - Can list tasks with command ls
-- Keeps track of tasks in a text file.
+- Keeps track of tasks in a JSON file

 TODO:
 - Complete tasks using "complete [task_number]